qimingweng/react-popover-control/README.md

 (Does this look weird if you're developing for web?
 Well that's because it's in ES6 and I use browserify and babel to compile and bundle it all up.
 They are cool tools)

+## Help

+If something's wrong or if you have a question, tweet me [@qiming](https://twitter.com/qiming)

 # What is a popover control?

-You click a (...) and then a list of actionable items show up.
+Basically, click a button and then a list of actionable items show up.

 I could not find a good popover control resource or a good tutorial on how to write a (good) popover control.